tariq7299/ArabicApp/dynamic-to-to.md

-# Creating the subscription plans section
+# Create free resources section
+- Create the basic structure using jsx
+    - Create section container
-    - Pass the avatar as a prop
+    - Inside it is a image
-    - Pass the plan title as a prop from parent
-    - Pass the benefits title as a prop
+    - with a title
-    - Pass the benefits as children prop or normal prop

-- **Style the subscritpion plan section**-
-    - Make the cards at the middle
-    - make price at the middle
-    - Add some gap/padding between the card and price and button
-    -
+    - meta compontnet
--
+    - my button